pkeroulas/st2110-toolkit/README.md

 ## Install

-Install everything (tools, FFmpeg and all the dependencies) on Centos 7 using the install scrip:
+Install everything (tools, FFmpeg and all the dependencies) using the install scrip:

 ```sh
 $ ./install.sh install_all